webix-hub/docs/data/api/refs/datacollection.md

 {{api
 - api/link/datacollection_data_config.md - an inline dataset that data to the component will be load from.
-- api/link/datacollection_datafeed_config.md - the url to the data source that the component will use to reload data from
+- api/link/datacollection_datafeed_config.md - the url that the component will use to reload data during binding
 - api/link/datacollection_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/datacollection_datatype_config.md - the type of loaded data
 - api/link/datacollection_id_config.md - the component ID